 For today the table is turned.
-The lender in the case at Bar seeks to hold the Debtors to their promise to pay the lender's secured claims in full despite the fact that the lender has repossessed the collateral and sold it at a value somewhat less than the total of allowed secured claims as fixed by the Plan and Order of Confirmation, whereby the Debtors had agreed to pay the secured claims in full.
+The lender in the case at Bar seeks to hold the Debtors to their promise to pay the lender's secured claims in full despite the fact that the lender has repossessed the collateral and sold it at a value somewhat less than the total of allowed secured claims as fixed by the Plan and

+Order of Confirmation, whereby the Debtors had agreed to pay the secured claims in full.

 Were it not for the cases whose language extended beyond their holdings, it would likely be beyond doubt that a creditor that elects to repossess the collateral to sell it has elected to rely upon the collateral with regard to the "secured claim" and may enforce the deficiency as an unsecured claim only.
-But those cases are cited today in an effort to persuade the Court that when the Debtors in this case agreed in their Chapter 13 plan to pay the secured claims full, they lender's in were in "guaranteeing" that value to the lender despite the fact that three years later and still laboring under the Chapter 13 plan, unable to continue to make the payments called for on the loan, the Debtors suffered the repossession of the manufactured home by the lender and the lender's sale thereof (more than a year after that) at a price which left \$18,000 remaining unpaid on the purchase obligation, of which nearly \$1700 is in secured claims which were
+But those cases are cited today in an effort to persuade the Court that when the Debtors in this case agreed in their Chapter 13 plan to pay the lender's secured claims in full, they were in "quaranteeing" that value to the lender despite the fact that three years later and still laboring under the Chapter 13 plan, unable to continue to make the payments called for on the loan, the Debtors suffered the repossession of the manufactured home by the lender and the lender's sale thereof (more than a year after that) at a price which left \$18,000 remaining unpaid on the purchase obligation, of which nearly \$1700 is in secured claims which were to be paid in full under the plan.
+The question now before the

-1The value of the home at the time of confirmation was set at \$35,000, and the sale price after repossession was in fact \$35,000; but with accrued interest, clean-up expenses, legal expenses, and other expenses, the total obligations to the lender secured by the mobile home were allegedly \$18,000 higher than the \$35,000 indebtedness which the Debtors believed existed at the time of confirmation four years earlier.
-Although the creditor to be paid in full under the plan.
-The question now before the Court is whether that \$1700 must be paid in full as a secured claim, or may be paid only 5% along with other unsecured claims now that the collateral is gone.
+$^{^1}$ The value of the home at the time of confirmation was set at \$35,000, and the sale price after repossession was in fact \$35,000; but with accrued interest, clean-up expenses, legal expenses, and other expenses, the total obligations to the lender secured by the mobile home were allegedly \$18,000 higher than the \$35,000 indebtedness which the Debtors believed existed at the time of confirmation four years earlier.
+Although the creditor now agrees that the \$35,000 proceeds must be applied first to the claims filed as secured (and I would so rule, in any event), those secured claims totalled \$36,697.84 (as discussed in a separate decision unrelated to today's holding).

+Court is whether that \$1700 must be paid in full as a secured claim, or may be paid only 5% along with other unsecured claims now that the collateral is gone.